 Related Article: "Smoking vs Edibles: Which High Is Right For You?"

 4 - Does HHC Show Up On Drug Tests?

 There have been many claims circulating online that HHC is somehow immune to failing a drug test.
 However, there are no studies that support this belief.
 Whether you're an avid HHC consumer, or you're just curious about the effects of HHC, it's important to understand how it can affect drug testing.

 When you take a drug test, the test is designed to analyze blood, urine, or saliva for THC metabolites.
 Most will be analyzing specimens for the THC metabolites, the main one being THC-COOH.
 According to the minimal existing research in animal models, HHC metabolizes into similar compounds, but the HHC versions of them: 8alpha-hydroxy-HHC and 8beta-hydroxy-HHC.
 Now, the question is could HHC metabolites cause a “false positive” on standard drug tests for THC metabolites.
-Due to the similarities in both chemical structure and metabolites, HHC is very likely to lead to drug test failure.
+Due to the similarities in both chemical structure and metabolites, as stated in this study, HHC is very likely to lead to drug test failure.
 Therefore, if you are facing a drug test for any reason, it would be best to avoid HHC products.

 5 - How Long Will HHC Stay In Your System?

 Does HHC show up on drug tests?
 It is very likely that it does.
 Your next question might be how long will it stay in your system?
 The truth is, with limited studies done on HHC, it’s hard to say definitively.
 Everyone reacts to HHC differently.
 Much like other cannabinoids, the length of time depends on several of the following factors including: